 Keep cats inside

 Many cats dislike sudden, loud noises so it’s no surprise that fireworks are top of the list when it comes to things they dislike the most!
 It’s important to keep your cat inside during times that fireworks are most likely to be set off, such as the weekend before Bonfire Night, on November 5th itself, the weekend following and of course New Year’s Eve.
 A scared or startled cat may panic and get stuck, lost or worse, so keeping them indoors will prevent this from happening and also helps to drown out the noise a little.

-Just as with dogs, you can purchase various plug-in diffusers and sprays from companies such as Pet Remedy and Ceva which help to calm your cats during stressful periods.
+Just as with dogs, you can purchase various plug-in diffusers and sprays from companies such as Pet Remedy which can help to calm your cats during stressful periods.
 You can use them on their own or in combination with other strategies such as sprinkling some much-loved catnip around the home, turning the volume up on the TV to help muffle the noisy bangs outside and preparing a few safe and cosy hideouts for your cat to retreat to.
+There are even some calming treats you can give them too.
 Implementing these tips should be enough to help keep your cat as calm and relaxed as possible but you can also give them plenty of fuss and a good meal just before it gets dark so they will feel more inclined to want to sleep through most of the evening.

 Care for small animals